fangq/mcx/README.md

 #    The MCX Project is funded by the NIH/NIGMS under grant R01-GM114365      #
 ###############################################################################
 #  Open-source codes and reusable scientific data are essential for research, #
-# MCX proudly developed human-readable JSON-based data formats for easy reuse,#
+# MCX proudly developed human-readable JSON-based data formats for easy reuse.#
+#                                                                             #
+#Please visit our free scientific data sharing portal at https://neurojson.io/#
-#  Please consider using JSON (https://neurojson.org/) for your research data #
+# and consider sharing your public datasets in standardized JSON/JData format #
 ###############################################################################
-$Rev::ffc8ab$ v2023  $Date::2023-09-13 12:24:07 -04$ by $Author::Qianqian Fang$
+$Rev::b7822a$v2024.2 $Date::Qianqian Fang          $ by $Author::Qianqian Fang$
 ###############################################################################

 usage: mcx <param1> <param2> ...